An HMO Mortgage application is treated much the same as a standard mortgage with regards to lenders assessing applications.

 - Tenancy agreements or leases if available.

 - Current property portfolio schedule (to demonstrate your property lettings experience).
+This is not required when buying your first HMO.

 - Credit report (if you feel you may have adverse credit it is worth sending your broker a credit report).